Gavilan College, Gilroy, California

 This course is intended for students with a verified disability who show a need for the use of adaptive computer programs and/or equipment or demonstrated academic deficit.

-Description The course will include an introduction to the basic concept of how computers work, using the computer keyboard, word processing, computer ethics and presentation graphics.
+The course will include an introduction to the basic concept of how computers work, using the computer keyboard, word-processing, computer ethics and presentation graphics.
 This course will be self-paced and adjusted so that students with learning, physical, or communicative disabilities can learn a number of adaptive devices designed to make computers accessible.
+This is a pass/no pass course.

 Learning Outcomes